yozaner1324/spring-data-geode-examples/README.md

 * **Client Server** - These examples pertain to the client-server paradigm.
 These examples will involve a client connecting to a server to perform operations.
 * **Server Config** - These examples demonstrate the configuration of servers.
 This includes regions, persistence, wan, subscriptions, functions and indexes.
-* **Advanced** - These examples are to show case how higher-level use cases are solved. e.g caching, write-behind/read-through, transactionality
+* **Advanced** - These examples are to show case how higher-level use cases are solved.

 It is important to note that all examples will follow the prescribed Maven directory structure.
 Also, all examples will have both a Java and [Kotlin](http://kotlinlang.org) implementation.